 APPLICATION PROCEDURES: Application forms may be obtained from the Native American Education Unit, New York State Education Department, Room #465EBA, Albany, NY 12234.
 The completed application form should be forwarded by the applicant to the Native American Education Unit along with the following materials:

-- Official transcript of high school record or copy of General Equivalency Diploma (GED); - Personal letter, clearly setting forth educational plans; - Signatures of the parents of minor applicants, approving education plans; - Official tribal certification form: - Copy of acceptance letter from college attending.
+- Official transcript of high school record or copy of General Equivalency Diploma (GED); - Official tribal certification form; - · Copy of acceptance letter from college attending.